psevestre/openid-fapi/Financial_API_WD_002.md

 the authorization response unless the client uses different redirection URI per authorization server.
 While it is assumed in the OAuth model, it is not explicitly spelled out and thus many clients use the same redirection URI for different authorization servers exposing an attack surface.
-Several attacks have been identified and threats explained in more details in [RFC6819] in more detail.
+Several attacks have been identified and the threats are explained in detail in [RFC6819].

 #### 8.3.2 Client credential and authorization code phishing at token endpoint